YeonwooSung/valkeymon/README.md

-# redismon
+# valkeymon
-Redis Monitoring Tool
+Valkey Monitoring Tool (also works with Redis)

 ## How to use redismon